dimitarpg13/computability_and_logic_systems/Resources.md

-# Resources on Computability, Automata, Logic Systems, Formal Grammars and Theory of Parsing
+# Resources on Computability, Automata, Logic Systems, Formal Grammars, Theorem Proving, and Theory of Parsing

 ## Books